investing in communitarian

 A midday shared meal is usual for unions engaged in common wealth production activities, such as rural pursuits.
 These unions, often share all three meals in a formal organised setting, on-site on the farms, aided by a mobile kitchen and dining facilities.

-provision for the day of rest
+provisioning the day of rest

 Generally, the communal unions observe Saturdays as a of rest and social fasting as well as fast from food.
 Those who contribute their skills and labour to operating the living kitchen, also rest.
 However, the communal dining area remains accessible.
 On Friday evenings, the tables behind the main seating area are stocked with fruits and nuts and even a quantity of gourmet takeaway meals for those heading off hiking or adventuring, or else intending to break their fast in the evening.

-the communal table - laboratory of ideas & ideals
+- laboratory of ideas & ideals

 The daily communal meal gathering provide the opportunity to meaningfully connect, take risks by initiating conversations, (put ourselves out there) and be changed by the experience of extending the hand of friendship to those who may not be in our normal social orbit.
 The communal table is a laboratory of ideas.